Polyconseil/systematic/README.md

 # Usage

-Systematic uses a makefile, get all commands with `make help`.
+Systematic uses a Makefile.
+Get all commands with `make help`.

 ## Build